Can I work while drawing Social Security disability benefits?

-1. SSA performs continuing disability reviews.
+1. The Social Security Administration (SSA) performs continuing disability reviews.
 SSA will look at all information it deems relevant.
-Any work activity will be looked at closely.
+Any work activity is relevant and will be looked at closely.

 2. SSA regulations state that if you earn more than $1,180 per month in 2018, you are not disabled.
 The closer your monthly earnings approach $1,180/m, the more such work puts your disability benefits in jeopardy.